 As published in the September 2016 Meath Coaster:

 There is no need to suffer in silence or self-medicate with binge behaviours or any other coping mechanisms.
-Destructive behaviours simply numb symptoms but do not treat them.
-If you are religiously inclined, seeking assistance from your parish priest can be helpful.
-Calling a hotline may offer temporary assistance, from well-intentioned individuals who may or may not have completed coursework in psychology.
+Destructive behaviours simply numb symptoms, but they do not treat them.
+You can seek assistance from your parish priest, or call a hotline but these well-intentioned individuals, have most likely not completed any coursework in psychology.

-Still, you will receive the best care from a university degreed professional counsellor, social worker or psychotherapist.
 If you broke your leg, would drinking beer help you walk again?
-Would calling a free phone number, set the broken bones?
-Only a qualified professional, such as a doctor, could help you mend what is broken.
-So it is with mental health.
-It is important that you put yourself first, at trying times in your life.
-Seek out the very best to help guide you to self-discovery and to help you heal what is broken within you.
+Would calling a free phone number, set your broken bones?
+Only a qualified professional, such as a doctor, can help mend what is broken and it’s the same with mental health.
+At trying times in our lives, it is important to put ourselves first, and seek out the very best, to help heal what’s broken within and guide us to self-discovery.

-Seeking assistance from a well-trained professional is tantamount to fixing what is broken.
-Be sure to check their credentials so that you receive the best care for your broken leg or heart or head, whether physically or mentally.
+When seeking assistance from a well-trained professional, be sure to check their credentials so that you receive the best care, whether it is for your broken leg, heart or head.
 Put yourself first in times of stress and transition so that you may heal and be there for family and friends.

 When you are ready to start the journey, feel free to make a call to ACT (www.anamcaratherapy.com) at 083 859 9551 or email email@example.com.
 Em Ryan has over a decade of counselling experience and is accredited by the IACP.